RamiHg/RustyBoy/README.md

 the T (no pun intended).
 Having a perfectly accurate CPU without an equally accurate GPU is like installing a race car engine in the body of a Lada - it's just not going to look very impressive.

 Unfortunately, most GPU behavior is undocumented.
 There are even slight edge-case differences between different revisions of the same model.
-That's what made it the most challenging (and frustrating) part of this project.

 But due to recent [heroic efforts](https://www.youtube.com/watch?v=HyzD8pNlpwI) by researchers, I was able to put together [something](soc/src/gpu.rs) that is fairly accurate.
 Watching that video